Heather Rossi

 Researching Eastern European Jewish life

 I'm pursuing a master's in Modern Jewish History at the Bernard Revel Graduate School of Yeshiva University.
 The questions: what Eastern European Jewish life looked like before destruction, who built it and rebuilt it, and what documentation survived.
-Current research: the Jewish community of Suwalki, a thousand-year center of Polish Jewish life and learning, and the mechanisms of its erasure during the Holocaust.
+A recent paper on the Jewish community of Suwalki examines the mechanisms of its erasure during the Holocaust.

 Different forms, same instinct.